DanieleCarrozzino/carroch97/README.md

 <h2>Fourth project - Dyno</h4>

+<h3>Description</h3>
+The project is a social network where you can share or follow other people's daily routines.
+A workout in the gym, a study method, anything that can be considered a daily routine

 Elements of interest of the project:
 - Integration with Firebase
 - MVVM pattern software architectural pattern